 - Proper working sanitation, including basins, baths, toilets, sinks, and drains

 - A structurally sound, safe, and well-maintained building

 - Adequate access to heating and hot water

 As per the law, and as is the case with private landlords, your local authority needs to make sure that council houses are safe and that the risk of injury is minimised.
 If they have failed in their duty to do this, you will be entitled to compensation.
+This is where you can look towards using council housing compensation claims solicitors.
 As is the case with all claims, you need to show that someone else is to blame for what has happened to you.